Elliiem/LibTesix/README.md

 # LibTesix

-LibTesix is a c++ TUI (Text User Interface) library, that aims to make development of any TUI application easy.
-LibTesix also aims to be very customizable and offer tools to load assets.
+LibTesix is a C++ TUI (Text User Interface) header only library, that aims to make development of any TUI application easy.
+LibTesix also aims to be very customizable and offer tools to load assets easily.

 ## Dependencies
 Lib Tesix currently depends on:
-- ICU Unicode
-- RapidJSON
+- tinyutf8